mars-protocol/cw-asset/README.md

+> _**NOTE: This README is still under construction.
+Contents may be outdated**_

-# `terra-asset`
+# `cw-asset`

-Helpers for interacting with Terra assets, including native coins and CW20 tokens
+Helpers for interacting with Cosmos assets, including native coins and CW20 tokens

 ## Usage